 The Future of Marketing Automation in ANZ

-Marketing automation in ANZ is entering a new phase.
+Marketing automation in ANZ is at an inflection point.
 Adoption is no longer the question — optimisation is.
 The businesses that succeed over the next five years will be those that go beyond surface-level usage and treat automation as a strategic growth lever.

 Statistics References: